reiss-koh/reisskoh/content/authors/admin/_index.md

 ## About Me

 👋 Hi!
 I am interested in expanding what is possible for humanity.
-To this end, I primarily work on **Foundation Models** and **Agents**.
+To this end, I primarily work on **Foundation Models (LLMs, VLMs)** and **Agents**.
 My work has spanned scaling pre-training, post-training, reasoning, agents, feedback/evaluation, and inference-time scaling.
 I am currently working on efficient long-context modeling, while remaining broadly interested in high-impact problems.
 I am perfectly bilingual in English and Korean.
 If you have similar interests, let's connect.